Intensive temperature and quantum correlations for refined quantum measurements: Quantum and classical correlations

 As shown in Fig.~\ref{fbcsaf}, the fidelity between the actual state and this effective thermal state is always very close to one.
 This approximation works remarkably well even for small sizes, near criticality and for all observables.

-\paragraph*{Quantum and classical correlations---}
+\section{Quantum and classical correlations}

 The previous analysis points out the key role correlations play for an intensive behaviour of the temperature.
-Note that, as the system is mixed, both classical and quantum correlations can cohexist.
+Note that, as the system is mixed, both classical and quantum correlations can coexist.
 Our last goal is to identify which correlations are responsible of the breakdown of temperature intensiveness.

+The analysis on classical harmonic systems already suggested that classical correlations should play no role.
+Another intuition pointing at the relevance of quantum correlations stems from the following argument.
+Consider a generic quantum system and two extreme cases, zero and infinite temperature.
+In the latter case, the system is factorized and maximally mixed, as well as any block of it: the temperature is intensive.
+For zero temperature, instead, two situations might occur (provided the ground state is pure; \ie, any possible degeneracy has been broken): either the ground state is entangled, thus enforcing non-zero entropy and non-zero temperature for any block, or it is factorized and any block is pure.
+Thus for these two extreme cases we have that only in the absence of entanglement the temperature is intensive.

-To address this question quantitatively, let us consider both the total correlations, given by the mutual information $I(\beta)$, and a form of genuinely quantum correlations, given by the entanglement negativity $E_N(\beta)$ \cite{ECP}.
+To address the origin of the intensiveness breakdown quantitatively, let us consider both the total correlations, given by the mutual information $I(\beta)$, and a form of genuinely quantum correlations, given by the entanglement negativity $E_N(\beta)$ \cite{ECP}.
 We have calculated $I(\beta)$ and $E_N(\beta)$ in the $B$ vs.~$R$ partition.
 In Figs. 2(c), 2(d), \ref{MI2_LB}, and \ref{EN2_LB} we can see that both quantities follow an area law, as expected~\cite{ECP}.
 There is however an important difference: while $I(\beta)$ takes finite values in the limit of infinite temperature~\cite{CEP+}, $E_N(\beta)$ drops to zero.
 That is, while total correlations are present even in situations where the intensive fidelity is nearly one, our calculations indicate a much better agreement between the presence of entanglement and intensiveness breakdown.

 Finally, in order to get a better picture of this connection, we introduce size-independent quantities.
 We focus here on 2D systems, but similar results hold true for 1D.
 Consider the slope $\alpha_F$ of the fidelity decay as a function of the block size: $F_I(\beta)\approx\alpha_F l_B$ (in the case of 1D systems one should consider the fidelity saturation value).
 This slope gives an assessment of the intensiveness breakdown, since the smaller it is the more intensive the temperature.
 This allows us to depict a complete ``intensiveness phase diagram'' in the $c\!-\!\beta$ plane, by plotting the contours of $\alpha_F$ [see Fig.~\ref{aF_cb}].
 We recognize two regions: for low temperatures and strong coupling the system behaves non-intensively, whereas intensiveness is recovered in the region of high temperatures or weak coupling.
 A crossover between these two behaviours appears for intermediate $\beta$ and $c$.